ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 6. **🔗 BACKEND INTEGRATION:** Connect screens to Supabase for data persistence

 ## Active Decisions and Considerations
-- **UI Component Library:** Deciding whether to build all UI components from scratch or use a library to speed up development.
-The key is to ensure the chosen approach can deliver the desired "warm, pastel, flat" aesthetic.
+- **Asset Management:** Established a robust asset management system that can easily scale to include more primes, animations, and other game assets
+- **Performance Strategy:** Using caching, preloading, and optimized components to ensure smooth performance even with large image assets

 ## Important Patterns and Preferences
 - **Documentation-First:** The creation of the Memory Bank at the project's inception establishes a preference for maintaining thorough documentation throughout the development lifecycle.
 - **Clear Separation of Concerns:** The initial architecture proposal separates the client, backend, UI, and game logic, indicating a preference for clean, maintainable code.
 - **Minimalist Design Preference:** User prefers clean, simple components over complex UI elements (as demonstrated with TreasureBox redesign and PrimesScreen grid layout)
-- **Performance-First Approach:** Using FlatList with proper optimization for grid layouts and responsive card calculations
+- **Performance-First Approach:** Using RecyclerListView with proper optimization for grid layouts and responsive card calculations
+- **Asset Organization:** Preference for well-organized, type-safe asset management with proper fallbacks and error handling

 ## Learnings and Project Insights
 - The game design is well-defined but complex, with many interconnected systems (Primes, Elements, Hatching, Combat, Runes).
 A methodical, feature-by-feature approach will be necessary.
 - The project's success heavily relies on getting the "feel" right, both in terms of the relaxing UI and the engaging combat loop.
 Early prototyping and user feedback will be valuable.
 - Users prefer clean, functional designs over feature-heavy interfaces - simplicity is key.
 - Grid layouts with proper responsive calculations provide much better UX than single-column lists for collection screens.
 - Consistent design system application across all screens creates a cohesive, professional appearance.
+- Real assets make a dramatic difference in the app's visual appeal and user engagement - the prime cards now look like a professional game.
+- Proper asset management from the beginning saves significant refactoring time later in development.